Mexico Pelagic - NEW AND IMPROVED!

 During our time around Socorro, we will also hope to see some Giant Manta Rays as the island is regarded as one of the most reliable place in the world to find these incredible creatures which can have a ‘wingspan’ of over 6 metres, however, getting in the water is not recommended given the number of sharks in the area !!!
 Hammerhead Sharks and four species of marine turtle are also possible, as are Humpback Whales, so there should be plenty of marine life to look for.
 After two days of exploring around Socorro, we will reluctantly set a course for the mainland and with a final day at sea we will hope to find some last seabirds and cetaceans before disembarking in Cabo San Lucas.

-World’s first video of Ainley’s Storm-Petrel taken during the 2015 WildWings Mexican Pelagic, by kind permission of Bob Flood
+World’s first video of Ainley’s Storm-Petrel taken during the 2015 WildWings Mexican Pelagic, by kind permission of Bob Floodhere.

 Itinerary subject to weather, sea and local conditions plus government permissions.
 We are asking the authorities about landings but at the moment, because of both islands ‘reserve’ status, we are being declined.
+If we are successful in gaining any landing permissions in due course note additional landing fees may apply.
 Permission for the voyage itself has been granted.

 Selected target pelagic birds: Ainley's Storm-petrel, Townsend’s, Black-vented and Pink-footed Shearwaters, Laysan and Black-footed Albatrosses, Least, Black, Chapman’s and Townsend’s Storm-petrels, Guadalupe Murrelet, Magnificent and Great Frigatebirds, Masked, Nazca, Brewster’s Brown, Red-footed and Blue-footed Boobies.